Learning from Few Samples: Transformation-Invariant SVMs with Composition and Locality at Multiple Scales: Experimental Evaluation

 From the experimental results, we see that all SVMs with newly defined kernels improve upon the test accuracy of the original SVM method, whether they are original datasets or transformed datasets.
 They also greatly outperform the best CNNs in the small training sample regime of interest.
-For transformed datasets, improvements are more obvious.
+For transformed datasets, improvements are more significant.
+Note that the performance improvement of proposed methods comes at the cost of longer computation time.
+When computation time is critical, we may simply use new single methods, i.e., L-SVM, TI-SVM, and RI-SVM, which enjoy a relatively good performance at a small cost of additional computation time.